Meldiron/templates-for-node/html-form-email/README.md

 ## Overview

 This function facilitates email submission from HTML forms using Appwrite.
-It validates form data, sends the email through an SMTP server, and handles redirection based on the success or failure of the submission.
+It validates form data, sends an email through an SMTP server, and handles redirection of the user based on the success or failure of the submission.

 ## Usage